-Clark County is located just 15 minutes away from the Portland International Airport.
-The Port of Vancouver offers a deep-draft harbor for ocean-going commerce, and transcontinental rail links serve the county.
+Clark County is just across the Columbia River from the Portland International Airport.
+A drive between the airport and downtown Vancouver takes about 15 minutes.
 Two freeways, Interstate 5 and Interstate 205, have bridges that join major economic centers in both Washington and Oregon.

-- Streets, ways, and circles run east and west.
+- Streets, ways and circles run east and west.

-- Avenues, places, and courts run north and south.
+- Avenues, places and courts run north and south.

-- Drives, loops, or roads are diagonal or irregular.
+- Drives, loops or roads are diagonal or irregular.

 - In addresses, even numbers are on the north side of streets and the west side of avenues.
 The first three digits of an address are the block number, while the last two digits are the house number.

 For more information about how to get around Clark County, Geographic Information Services (GIS) publishes an updated Road Atlas each year.
 You can purchase a copy in the GIS store on the second floor of the Public Service Center, 1300 Franklin St., Vancouver.